Michel Aupetit: Bishop

 On 2 February 2013 Pope Benedict XVI named him auxiliary bishop of Paris and titular bishop of Massita.
 He received his episcopal consecration from Cardinal André Vingt-Trois.

 Pope Francis appointed him Bishop of Nanterre on 4 April 2014 and he was installed there on 4 May.

 On 7 December 2017, Pope Francis appointed him Archbishop of Paris, and he was installed there on 6 January 2018.
 Pope Francis named him a member of the Congregation for the Oriental Churches on 6 August 2019.

-On 5 September 2019, Aupetit and Rémy Heitz, the lead prosecutor in Paris, signed an accord agreeing to better cooperation which will speed up sex abuse investigations.
+On 5 September 2019, Aupetit and Rémy Heitz, the lead prosecutor in Paris, signed an accord agreeing to better cooperation in order to speed up sex abuse investigations.

 In late November 2021, Aupetit offered to resign after admitting to having had a relationship with a woman in 2012, before becoming a bishop, though he disputed press reports that described that relationship as a "double life" and called it an "ambiguous" relationship that did not include sexual relations.
 Pope Francis accepted his resignation on 2 December 2021.
-He was replaced by Mgr Laurent Ulrich.
+He was replaced by Laurent Ulrich.

-Sexual Assault Probe
+Sexual assault probe

-French police began an investigation with allegations that the Michel Aupetit sexually assaulted a woman who is under legal protection as a vulnerable individual.
-The investigation launched in November 2022 and was a sexual assault incident said to have taken place several year before.
+In November 2022, French police began an investigation with allegations that several years before, Aupetit had sexually assaulted a woman who was under legal protection as a vulnerable individual.
+Aupetit stated that he had never had a romantic or sexual relationship with the woman in question, while the woman stated that the situation did not constitute a criminal offense, resulting in the case being closed in September 2023.